kinopio-club/kinopio-blog/posts/search-all-spaces.md

 tags: ["New Stuff"]
 color: '#febb0b'
 image: 'https://kinopio-updates.us-east-1.linodeobjects.com/search-all-spaces-small.png'
 description: Forgot which space you put an idea in?
-Search all spaces for your cards.
+Search all spaces for your cards
 ---

 🔍 Forgot which space you put an idea in?
 Search all spaces for your cards.